 Anti Wrinkle Injections (Wrinkle Relaxers)

 Anti-wrinkle injections are used for the cosmetic treatment of facial lines.
-The same products can also be used to control excessive sweating and to sculpt the face by reducing muscle bulk over the jaws.
+The same products can also be used to control excessive sweating and to sculpt the face.
+They do so by reducing muscle bulk over the jaws.

 Improves the appearance of people who show early signs of ageing and who may not be suitable for facial surgery.

 After treatment people can immediately resume normal activities.

 The injections are safe.
 No systemic complications associated with anti-wrinkle injections have been documented.